wetadigital/USDPluginExamples/README.md

 In the viewport, a triangle should be centered at origin:
 ![Triangle](./images/triangle_in_viewport.png)

-## As a template

-**USDPluginExamples** can be used as a template ("Use this template" button near the top of the page).
+## CMake Utilities

-Custom CMake macros are provided, for abstracting away USD plugin build intricacies:
+Custom CMake functions are provided, for abstracting away USD plugin build intricacies:
 - `usd_shared_library`: [Example usage](./src/usdTri/CMakeLists.txt)
 - `usd_plugin`: [Example usage](./src/hdTri/CMakeLists.txt)
 - `usd_python_test`: [Example usage](./src/usdTri/tests/CMakeLists.txt)

-The interface of the above macros are largely based on those used throughout the [official USD project](https://github.com/PixarAnimationStudios/USD).
+The interface of the above functions are largely based on those used throughout the [official USD project](https://github.com/PixarAnimationStudios/USD).

+**USDPluginExamples** can be used as a template ("Use this template" button near the top of the page).

+Another option to gain access to the cmake utilities is to copy/integrate the files under [cmake/](./cmake) into an existing project.